ISCC Plantation Audit and Land Use Assessment Training

 The conversion of land with high biodiversity value or high carbon stocks is an issue of particular importance in international sustainability discussions.

-The EU’s Renewable Energy Directive has defined strict requirements regarding land use and land use change.
+The EU’s Renewable Energy Directive (RED II) has defined strict requirements regarding land use and land use change.
 According to this, a conversion of areas with high biodiversity value or high carbon stocks to produce biomass for biofuels eligible for quota fulfilments of the oil companies or to be entitled for tax incentives is not possible, if converted in or after January 2008.
 This has been set as cut off date.
-Land use changes after the cut off date in areas other than the ones protected by the RED have to fulfil strict criteria.
+Land use changes after the cut off date in areas other than the ones protected by the RED II have to fulfil strict criteria.

 Such requirements are increasingly implemented in conventional markets as well.
 E.g. the Consumer Goods Forum has set a zero deforestation target for supplies of certain agricultural commodities.
 The chemical industry using biomass for the production of bio- plastics, packaging material or cosmetics and detergents is also requesting sustainable inputs.
 It should be ensured that unwanted land use change is being avoided.
 In the USA, large retailer groups and fast food chains are implementing respective sustainability requirements.
 They all do not want to use biomass produced on recently converted land with high biodiversity or carbon stocks.